Guide to Capital Markets Tribunal Proceedings

 Evidence consists of the facts presented in the hearing.
 Evidence includes the statements of witnesses who testify in the hearing and the documents that relate to the case.

-The Panel may ask a witness questions at any time.
+The panel may ask a witness questions at any time.

 Can a respondent testify?

 Respondents are not required to testify (also known as giving oral evidence) about the facts.
 If you are a respondent and you want to give oral evidence yourself, then you go to the witness box and, after you have sworn or affirmed that you will tell the truth, make the statements of fact that you want to make (or, if you have legal representation, your representative will ask you questions).
 When testifying, your task is only to present the evidence you intend to rely on in your argument.
 It is not the time to present your interpretation of the evidence or to make your argument (you will have the opportunity to do this in your submissions).
-When you are finished giving your evidence, other parties can question you, including Staff.
-The Panel may also have questions for you at any time.
+When you are finished giving your evidence, other parties can question you, including the Commission.
+The panel may also have questions for you at any time.

 What is a closing argument?

-A closing argument is each party’s summary of the evidence presented and submissions about how the Panel should use the evidence to reach a conclusion.
+A closing argument is each party’s summary of the evidence presented and submissions about how the panel should use the evidence to reach a conclusion.

 After all the parties have presented their evidence, they present their closing arguments.
 If the hearing has been long or complicated, the parties may ask for a recess or an adjournment (a break in the hearing) to review the evidence and prepare closing arguments.

 Closing arguments can be made in writing, orally, or both.
 This is usually determined in advance of the hearing or after all the evidence is heard.
-The Panel will set a schedule for the delivery of written closing submissions and/or the hearing of oral closing submissions.
+The panel will set a schedule for the delivery of written closing submissions and/or the hearing of oral closing submissions.
+The Commission will present its closing argument first.
+The respondents will then present their closing arguments.
+The Commission will get an opportunity to make a final reply submission, which is limited to new issues that came up during the respondents’ closing arguments.

 What is decided at a sanctions and costs hearing?